-Quarter 4 KPIs show sustained performance despite significant continued challenges to delivery.
-High inflation driving up the cost-of-service delivery coupled with financial uncertainty at a global level has made this a challenge to deliver.
-The number of red KPIs has decreased to 2 There are 14 amber KPIs and 33 green.
+Quarter 3 KPIs show sustained performance despite significant continued challenges to delivery.
+High inflation driving up the cost of service delivery coupled with financial uncertainty at a global level has made this a challenge to deliver.
+The number of red KPIs is 4 with improvements in crime figures and recycling rates moving PG8 and PG9 to amber.
+There are 10 amber KPIs and 35 green.

 Further information can be found on the Council's website.

-(Public Pack)Agenda Document for Overview and Scrutiny Management Committee, 17/07/2024 19:00
+(Public Pack)Agenda Document for Overview and Scrutiny Management Committee, 06/03/2024 19:00 (moderngov.co.uk)